gmorse-godaddy/claude-safe/README.md

 The script will automatically:
 - Start a Docker container with Claude Code installed
 - Mount your current directory
+- Install language-specific tools based on your selection or auto-detection
 - Run Claude Code in dangerous mode
 - Clean up the container when you're done